wp-plugins/entrywizard/readme.txt

 == Changelog ==
+= 1.2.15 =
+* fixed some minor issues with the followup code
+* fixed a bug that appeared when the first image is uploaded and the whole filename is generated
-= 1.2.14 =
+* handle the case where popen and/or exec is disallowed = 1.2.14 =
 * removed some potential vulnerabilities that could be exploited by webform managers.
 Thanks to Gastón Quintana for finding them.
 = 1.2.13 =